Membership Makeover: Lessons in Evolving a Membership Model From the MPA’s Trusted Partner Network

 Accordingly, the Motion Picture Association created an opportunity a few years ago to make life a little easier for vendors.

 In recent years, MPA has taken a prominent role in helping industry suppliers build and manage their processes to prevent leaks of content on the internet before a film’s release date.
-In 2018, it created the Trusted Partner Network (TPN)—a program whose recent revamp also called for an assessment of membership structure in a brave new, cloud-driven world.
+In 2018, it co-created the Trusted Partner Network (TPN)—a program whose recent revamp also called for an assessment of membership structure in a brave new, cloud-driven world.

 Read on to learn what’s driving the shift.

 TPN, which helps manage compliance programs for vendors that support the film industry throughout the production process, was launched jointly with the Content Delivery & Security Association (CDSA) and solved a content security problem that vendors were running into.

 “All of the service providers, the vendors providing services to the content owners, were being audited and assessed for security reasons, multiple times by multiple content owners,” said Terri Davies, TPN’s president.
 “But the reality was they probably were asking 80 percent of the same questions.”

 Most of this need was based around physical security—for example, setting guidelines about taking data offsite.
 The concept of centralizing security work found quick uptake in the industry—Davies said TPN saw 300 percent growth in its first year.

 The program, now fully owned and operated by MPA after CDSA left the partnership last year, solved real problems for members.
 However, the pandemic created unexpected challenges as production studios moved toward cloud computing—something that TPN hadn’t accounted for.

 “The sites that were being assessed got hit by COVID.
 And everybody left the site to move to the cloud,” Davies said.
 “And TPN was not offering cloud assessment, as MPA’s best practices didn’t include cloud.
 So the program had plateaued a little bit at that point.”

 A Cloud-Driven Membership Refresh